Skip to main content

 Delivery peer

-Edge CDN.
-Reduces origin egress and improves last-mile latency for the viewer next door.
+Bandwidth relay for the edge CDN.
+Would reduce origin egress and improve last-mile latency for the viewer next door, within what residential uplink can honestly carry.

 Storage cache